WebOfTrustInfo/rwot5-boston/draft-documents/DID Method Spec Template Definition.md

 # Notation

-In the following template, variables are denoted in [square brackets] and highlighted in <span style="color:magenta">magenta</span>.
+In the following template, variables are denoted in [square brackets] and highlighted in <em>italics</em>.

 Examples of section content content appear in green.